At a Glance

 Dessert is brought around on a cart and changes based on the whims of the pastry chef but could include things like sorbet and gelato, cookies, tiramisu, creme brulee, cakes, tarts, and more.
 One bit of advice – don’t tell the server that you have a nut allergy if you actually want to have dessert.
 They wouldn’t give me anything from the cart, even things that didn’t have nuts in them, out of cross contamination fears.
 I explained that my allergy was not that severe but they stuck to their guns, which was both good of them and kind of annoying at the same time.
 My dining companions declared the chocolate cake and the cookies they sampled to be amazing and I hated them a little bit for it.

-There is a full breakfast and weekend brunch menu offering things like waffles, egg dishes, and an Italian hash plus a lunch menu that features many of the same dishes as dinner but adds more salads, pizza, and sandwiches including muffaletta and a lemon pesto grilled cheese with prosciutto.
+There is a weekend brunch menu offering things like waffles, egg dishes, and an Italian hash plus a lunch menu that features many of the same dishes as dinner but adds more salads, pizza, and sandwiches including muffaletta and a lemon pesto grilled cheese with prosciutto.

 There is also a tasting menu that comes with four courses and a signed photograph of Giada herself.

 Prices are pretty much what you would expect them to be, which is to say on the expensive side.
 Antipasti selections are mostly in the $10-$15 range, pastas in the $25-$35 sphere, and main courses anywhere from the mid $30s to over $70 for the big rib-eye steak.
 Our meal for three with one round of cocktails, three starters, three entrees, a couple of desserts, tax, and tip worked out to about $80 per person.
 Go at lunch and you could probably get out for about half of that.
 That’s not bad for a nice restaurant in Vegas in general and especially one this good.

 The service was fantastic throughout the meal (except, perhaps, for the whole “no dessert for you” thing).